leucos/ansible-tuto/step-11/README.md

-`haproxy_stats_socket` somewhere for our loadbalancer (we might even use the `--extra-vars="haproxy_stats_sockets=/tmp/sock"` at the command line), the enclosed line will appear in the generated configuration file (note that the suggested setup is highly insecure !).
+`haproxy_stats_socket` somewhere for our loadbalancer (we might even use the `--extra-vars="haproxy_stats_sockets=/tmp/sock"` at the command line), the enclosed line will appear in the generated configuration file (note that the suggested setup is highly insecure!).

-Let's go :
+Let's go:

     ansible-playbook -i step-11/hosts step-11/haproxy.yml